ru04ru041989/DS-DA-Stasts_notebook/README.md

-This repository contains, code, notebooks and examples that I followed online the title of the notebook is the method or a concept
+This repository contains, code, notebooks and examples that I followed online.

+The title of the notebook is the method or a concept